hfinkel/lfort/docs/LibTooling.rst

   $ cd /path/to/source/llvm
   $ export BD=/path/to/build/llvm
-  $ $BD/bin/clang-check -p $BD tools/clang/tools/clang-check/ClangCheck.cpp
+  $ $BD/bin/lfort-check -p $BD tools/lfort/tools/lfort-check/LFortCheck.cpp

 Builtin includes
 ^^^^^^^^^^^^^^^^

-Clang tools need their builtin headers and search for them the same way Clang does.
-Thus, the default location to look for builtin headers is in a path ``$(dirname /path/to/tool)/../lib/clang/3.3/include`` relative to the tool binary.
-This works out-of-the-box for tools running from llvm's toplevel binary directory after building clang-headers, or if the tool is running from the binary directory of a clang install next to the clang binary.
+LFort tools need their builtin headers and search for them the same way LFort does.
+Thus, the default location to look for builtin headers is in a path ``$(dirname /path/to/tool)/../lib/lfort/3.3/include`` relative to the tool binary.
+This works out-of-the-box for tools running from llvm's toplevel binary directory after building lfort-headers, or if the tool is running from the binary directory of a lfort install next to the lfort binary.

 Tips: if your tool fails to find ``stddef.h`` or similar headers, call the tool with ``-v`` and look at the search paths it looks through.